nuraln/nuraln/README.md

 ## Contact Me

-Feel free to contact me at nnuranisahh@gmail.com or connect with me on instagram https://instagram.com/anisa_sz I am always open to new opportunities and collaborations.
+Feel free to contact me at nnuranisahh@gmail.com or connect with me on instagram https://instagram.com/anisa_sz, and you can find me at linkedIn https://linkedin.com/in/nuranisah01.
+I am always open to new opportunities and collaborations.

 Thank you for taking the time to read my profile!